laninsky/plotting_functions/README.md

 ```
 # This function expects a pathway and name of a csv file with qPCR count data in it.
 In the same folder, appended by ".cols", it expects
 #you on the first line of this plain text file to give the name of the column you would like to display by colour in the PCA plot,
-#followed by the names of the columns with the count data
+#followed by the names of the columns with the count data.

 PCA_plot_qPCR <- function(csv_file) {